The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: The specific signal to noise ratio for scalar waves in a cross-correlation between the two advanced LIGO interferometers

+In this way, by integrating the right hand side of eq. (\ref{eq: tempo d'osservazione}) in all the range of eq. (\ref{eq: intervallo 1}), which is the total frequency range of Earth based interferometers, one obtains

-We emphasize that the assumption that all the scalar perturbation in the Universe are due to a stochastic background of SGWs is quit strong, but the result can be considered like a lower bound for the integration time.
+The assumption that all the scalar perturbation in the Universe are due to a stochastic background of relic SGWs is quit strong, but the result can be considered like a lower bound for the observation time.

-To better understand the difference between the response function of this paper and previous low-frequency approximated one a brief comparison is now performed.

-In the computation of the time that the cross-correlation needs to obtain $(SNR)=1$ one can replace the response function (\ref{eq: risposta totale 2}) with the approximate one (\ref{eq: risposta totale approssimata}) in eq. (\ref{eq: SNR 3}).
-Integrating in all the frequency range of Earth based interferometers, the underestimated time $\sim3*10^{5}years$ is obtained (see \cite{key-20}).
-This is because the correct response function (\ref{eq: risposta totale 2}) drives the overlap reduction function to a stronger decrease with respect to the constant value of the approximate response function (\ref{eq: risposta totale approssimata}).
-The correct response function (\ref{eq: risposta totale 2}) in the Hanford - Livingston direction is shown in figure 5.
-One could also replace the response function (\ref{eq: risposta totale 2}) with the approximate one (\ref{eq: risposta totale approssimata}) in eq. (\ref{eq: ORF}), integrating only in the low frequencies range $10Hz\leq f\leq100Hz$, where the approximation is correct.
-In that case the result is overpriced: $\sim7*10^{6}years$.

-However the three results (the correct one and both the underestimated and the overpriced ones) are too much long.
-This means that for a detection we hope in the LISA interferometer and in a further growth in the sensitivity of advanced projects.
-In this second case one notes from eq. (\ref{eq: SNR 3}) that only a gain of 5 orders of magnitude in the noise spectral density of advanced LIGO could in principle provide $(SNR)=1$ for integration times which are not too long (order of some years).
+To better understand the difference between the response function of this paper and previous low-frequency approximated ones a brief comparison is now discussed.
+In the previous literature, people inserted the approximated response function of eq. (\ref{eq: risposta totale approssimata}) in eq. (\ref{eq: tempo d'osservazione}).
+More, the integration was performed only in the low frequencies range of eq. (\ref{eq: intervallo vecchio}) where the low frequencies approximation of eq. (\ref{eq: risposta totale approssimata}) is correct.
+If one inserts the old, approximated, overlap reduction function in in eq. (\ref{eq: tempo d'osservazione}) and uses the same eq. (\ref{eq: NSD}) for both of $P_{1}(|f|)\mbox{ }\mbox{ and }P_{2}(|f|)$ and the same value of the spectrum in eq. (\ref{eq: limite spettro WMAP}), the observation time obtained from eq. (\ref{eq: tempo d'osservazione}) results overpriced An order of magnitude is gained by introducing the new overlap reduction function and by integrating in all the frequency range of Earth based interferometers that is the interval of eq. (\ref{eq: intervallo 1}).